drasch/resume/resume.md

 - Created split test framework and process for conducting and managing experiments
 - Extended billing and subscription management system with new payment processors, better revenue recognition, and analytics
 - Team-appointed UTF-8 wrangler
-- Worked with Ruby, Rails, Redis, Memcache, MySQL, MogileFS, Python, Pandas, Pig, NumPy, scikit-learn , and lots of great people.
-See less
+- Worked with Ruby, Rails, Redis, Memcache, MySQL, MogileFS, Python, Pandas, Pig, NumPy, scikit-learn, and lots of great people.

 iContact : *Chief Architect* - __2009-2012__
 - Grew from 100 customers when I started to more than 70,000 customers, and acquired by Vocus for $169MM